 Crossing Borders is an international network of students whose mission is to remove barriers to healthcare for refugees, asylum seekers and undocumented migrants.
 We work to improve the health of refugees and asylum seekers through practical action, education, awareness raising and campaigning.
+We have branches at Sheffield and Glasgow, but please let us know if you are interested in being involved.

 Healthy Planet UK is a nationwide network of health students in the UK dedicated to education, action and advocacy around climate change and health.
 In order to mobilise future members of the health profession - and others - in response to climate change, we work on several key areas: